 How to plan the perfect Tony Awards party

-You didn't get the invite to Radio City Music Hall, but that doesn't mean you can't party like Broadway royalty.
+You didn't get the invite to the United Palace for the 2023 Tony Awards, but that doesn't mean you can't party like Broadway royalty.
 It's Tony season, so it's time to gather your bosom buddies and raise a glass of bubbly to the biggest night on Broadway.
+Cheer on your favorites as you watch the June 11 ceremony at 8 p.m. on CBS while enjoying themed snacks and drinks.
 And the award for Best Party Host goes to... you!

 Build a pre-show playlist.